by Chris Ritter

 Just Resolution Reform

 Bishops are currently empowered to dispose of complaints against clergy under the terms of a just resolution agreement.
 Because consent of the one filing the complaint is not required, this power has been used to shield clergy from accountability.
 General Conference could clarify that the purpose of a Just Resolution is to restore adherence to the Book of Discipline.
-Any clergy signing a Just Resolution agreement would be required to include a pledge of obedience to the doctrine and Discipline of the church.
-Bishops would be required to include a statement outlining how the resolution agreement will make it more likely that the Discipline would be followed in the future.
-No admission of guilt would be required, but a pledge to follow the Discipline in the future would be.
+Any clergy that is a party to a Just Resolution agreement would be required to include a pledge of obedience to the doctrine and Discipline of the church.
+Bishops would additionally be required to include a statement outlining how the resolution agreement will make it likely that the Discipline would be followed by all parties in the future.
+No admission of guilt would be required, but a pledge to follow the Discipline in the future would be a necessary component of a Just Resolution agreement.

 My preference for the Way Forward is Option Three, a multi-branch approach.
 I have written many proposals toward this end.
 But there are significant hurdles to be overcome by any proposed structural solution.
 The measures described in this post honor and enforce the group discernment processes of our church.
 They respect our polity, can be implemented without constitutional amendments, and do not reference homosexuality specifically.
 Clean law and order proposals should find support among faithful United Methodists.
 These measures should be paired with a generous exit ramp for churches, clergy, and conferences who cannot, in good conscience, affirm the The Book of Discipline of The United Methodist Church.